Torsion subgroups of small cancellation groups: Basic definitions

 Let $X$ be a square complex and $L$ be a subcomplex of $X$ with vertices $\{u_1,\ldots, u_n,v_1,\ldots, v_n\}$, and the set of edges consisting of the edges of the form $(u_i,u_{i+1}),(v_i,v_{i+1})$ and $(v_i,u_i)$.
 We call such a complex $L$ a \textit{ladder of length} $n$ and denote it by $\{u_1,\ldots, u_n|v_1,\ldots, v_n\}$.

 A \textit{path} in $X$ is a combinatorial map $P\rightarrow X$ where $P$ is either a subdivision of the interval or a single $0$-cell.
 For given paths $P_1\rightarrow X$ and $P_2\rightarrow X$ such that the terminal point of $P_1$ is equal to the initial point of $P_2$, their \textit{concatenation} is the natural path $P_1P_2\rightarrow X$.
 Similarly, a \textit{cycle} is a map $C\rightarrow X$ where $C$ is a subdivision of a circle $\mathbb{S}^1$.
+It is clear that a closed path, i.e. a path such that the initial point is equal to the terminal point, is a cycle.
 We will often identify paths and cycles with their images in the complex $X$.

-A \textit{disc diagram} $D$ is a compact contractible subspace of a $2$-sphere $\mathbb{S}^2$ with the structure of a combinatorial $2$-complex.
+A \textit{disc diagram} is a contractible finite $2$-complex $D$ with a specified embedding into the plane.
 The \textit{area} of diagram $D$ is the number of its $2$-cells.
 If $D$ is a disc diagram, then the diagram $D$ \textit{in} $X$ is $D$ along with a combinatorial map from $D$ to $X$ denoted by $D\rightarrow X$.

 We say that a disc diagram $D$ is \textit{nonsingular} if it is homeomorphic to a closed $2$-cell and \textit{singular} otherwise.
-If a disc diagram $D$ is singular, then it is either trivial or it consists of a single $1$-cell joining two $0$-cells, or it contains a \textit{cut} $0$-\textit{cell (or cut-vertex)} i.e.~a $0$-cell $v$ of $D$ such that $D\setminus\{v\}$ is disconnected.
+If a disc diagram $D$ is singular, then it is either trivial, or it consists of a single $1$-cell joining two $0$-cells, or it contains a \textit{cut} $0$-\textit{cell (or cut-vertex)}, i.e.~a $0$-cell $v$ of $D$ such that $D\setminus\{v\}$ is disconnected.